sofianemdm/StarkNet/README.md

 - The 'transfer' function of ERC721-101 has been disabled to encourage you to finish the tutorial with only one address
 - In order to receive points, you will have to reach the calls to the  `distribute_point` function.

+// Below is important: You need to make sure all instructions are in your contract.

 - This repo contains an interface `IExerciceSolution.cairo`.
 Your ERC721 contract will have to conform to this interface in order to validate the exercise; that is, your contract needs to implement all the functions described in `IExerciceSolution.cairo`.
 - **We really recommend that your read the [`Evaluator.cairo`](contracts/Evaluator.cairo) contract in order to fully understand what's expected for each exercise**.
 A high level description of what is expected for each exercise is provided in this readme.
 - The Evaluator contract sometimes needs to make payments to buy your tokens.
 Make sure he has enough dummy tokens to do so!
 If not, you should get dummy tokens from the dummy tokens contract and send them to the evaluator